Fixate or abdicate is the “normal” binary behavior. Neither behavior serves you… it serves the machine.

 Learning the upset process is great… finding out how you block your growth is priceless… you can start by watching me train a group of students in a video

-Let me watch to find out how I block my own growth, Please.
+Watch to find out how I block my own growth, Please.